 My husband was completely on board about adoption when we got married.
-However, we were really young newlyweds and needed a few years until we could meet India’s age requirements.
+But we were young newlyweds and needed a few years until we could meet India’s age requirements.
 During those years of waiting, I had two beautiful sons.
-They are such gifts, and to a degree they distracted me from the wait (having my second prolonged it a little bit, as it’s recommended to not start when you still have a newborn).
+They are such gifts, and to a degree they distracted me from the wait.
 Yet it didn’t erase my intense longing to adopt.
 Finally, on my 27th birthday, we filled out our application.

 The process to adopt from India typically takes 2-3 years*.
 Outside of some frustrating delays during our home study, the timeline has been moving as expected.
 On June 28th, we received the referral for our daughter.
 As any adoptive parent can attest, the joy we felt that day was surreal and overwhelming.
 But then time slowed down.
 Somehow the past 10 weeks have felt longer than the previous 11 years.